The hybrid Master of Arts in Reading Education degree at Appalachian

 By learning to address the literacy needs of K-12 students in today’s diverse classrooms, you will be prepared to transition to a career as a reading or literacy specialist or elevate your teaching skills in your own K-12 classroom.

 - Literacy coach

-- The Classroom/Clinical concentration is intended for classroom teachers and reading specialists.
+The Classroom/Clinical concentration is intended for classroom teachers and reading specialists.
 With this concentration, you will be prepared to teach all aspects of reading and language arts to K-12 students.
-In addition, you will be eligible for Master (M) level teaching licensure.
+In addition, you will be eligible for Master (M) level teaching licensure if you already have an A-level license.
 Click for course information.

 (Note: Not all courses listed may be delivered to App State Online students.
 Refer curriculum questions to the program contact.)

 - Most courses are face-to-face with evening meeting times

 - For hybrid courses, there will be at least one pre-arranged face-to-face meeting

 - For the hybrid or online courses, synchronous class meetings may be required as well as asynchronous coursework.